mvestola/hsy-vesipostit/README.md

 ./kml-to-umap-compatible-kml.sh
 ```

-Import data to uMap and replace layer contents.
+Import data to uMap as KML and replace layer contents.
 Take backup first in uMap, shape colors will reset and those need to be updated manually.

 ### Upload Mapillary images